Top 20 Criminally Underrated Films Of 2014

 ‘Something Must Break’ is an intense romantic drama of two people who are exploring intimacy and sexuality.
 Sebastian is an androgynous male who yearns for true affection & acceptance but unfortunately beaten up by friends.
 Sebastian accidentally happens to meet the punk but sensitive Andreas, and they drift along doing prankish things & exploring their sexuality beyond the social norms.

 An excellent meta animation film that is impossible to fully get the first time.
-Folman makes a damning dissection of capitalism, IP wars, internet freedom, effects of ageing for an artist, love and loss and many, many more socially relevant standpoints with his trademark off-centre approach.
+Folman makes a damning dissection of capitalism, IP wars, internet freedom, effects of aging for an artist, love, and loss, and many, many more socially relevant standpoints with his trademark off-center approach.

 Strangers by the Lake has been shot with acute realism on one location, near and around the lake that itself looks beautifully haunting and scary by the end.
 It is a masterfully constructed mystery drama that takes its time to arrive at its plot.

 Until then exceptional performances of actors playing peculiar characters and their life keeps you invested in the film.
 It is certainly not a comfortable watch, given that. almost for the entire time, men on the beach are walking, cruising, conversing and exchanging romantic gestures naked.